 - Sew the ears between rounds 5 and 10 of the head.

-- With an embroidering needle, embroider the eyes in round 11 of the head, leaving 6 stitches between them.
+- With an embroidery needle, embroider the eyes in round 11 of the head, leaving 6 stitches between them.

 - With the same thread, embroider the eyebrow two rounds above the eye, with a length of 2 stitches.